cuchakma/Item-Calculator/README.md

-# Prior To Following The Instructions Below, Please Run This Code To Install node_modules
+# Prior To Following The Instructions Below, Please Run This Command Below To Install node_modules
 ## `npm install`

 # Getting Started with Create React App